nasa/fprime-gds/src/fprime_gds/common/fpy/SPEC.md

 or it can be a `DECIMAL` optionally suffixed by an exponent, like these:
 ```
-1.
 2.123
 100.5e+10
 ```

-Float literals are of type `F64`.
+Float literals have a internal type *Float*, which is not directly referenceable by the user.
+The *Float* type supports integers of arbitrary size.

 ## String literals
 String literals are strings matching: